+L2 simulations.
 We simulated developmental sequences of typical Spanish learners of English who have gone to two different English-speaking countries at an age of 200 months.
 The first listener lives in Scotland.
 She equates Scottish /I/ with her Spanish /e/, and Scottish /i/ with her Spanish /i/ (Figure 9, left).
-We assumed that she already has correct lexical representations for ship and sheep.
-Every virtual month we fed this virtual L2 Scot with 1,000 vowels, drawn from the same Gaussian distribution used for the virtual L1 Scot.
-We continued this procedure for 800 virtual months, keeping the evaluation noise constant at 2.0 and the plasticity constant at the low (adult) value of 0.01.
-Figure 11 shows how the L2 Scot shifts her boundary from 430 to 400 Hz and then tilts it, thus becoming as proficient as the L1 Scot in Figure 7.
+We assume that she already has correct lexical representations for ship and sheep.
+Every virtual month we fed this virtual L2 Scot with 1000 vowels, drawn from the same Gaussian distribution used for the virtual L1 Scot.
+We kept on doing this for 800 virtual months, keeping the evaluation noise constant at 2.0 and the plasticity constant at the low (adult) value of 0.01.
+Figure 11 shows how the L2 Scot shifts her boundary from 430 to 400 Hz, and then tilts it, thus becoming as proficient as the L1 Scot in Figure 7.6

-Figure 11.
+Fig. 11.
 The boundary shift of the simulated Spaniard in Scotland.
-Black = /i/, white = /e/ (= /I/).
+Black = /i/, white = /e/ (= /i/).

 The second listener lives in Southern England.
-She equates both Southern English /i/ and /i/ with her Spanish /i/ (Figure 9, right).
-Figure 12 shows how the L2 Southerner starts out at chance level (like the infants of Figures 7 and 8; i.e., we assumed correct lexical representations for ship and sheep but a very poor categorization) then learns how to map duration to the new length contrast, improving toward the performance of the simulated Southerner in Figure 7 although she continues to ignore the F1 cue.
+She equates both Southern /i/ and Southern /i/ with her Spanish /i/ (Figure 9, right).
+Figure 12 shows how the L2 Southerner starts out at chance level (like the infants of Figures 7 and 8; i.e., we assume correct lexical representations for ship and sheep but a very poor categorization), then learns how to map duration to the new length contrast, improving towards the performance of the simulated Southerner in Figure 7, although she keeps ignoring the F1 cue.